sammyutere/Reverse_shell_multiple_targets/README.md

 self.current_client = None: This variable is used to keep track of the currently selected client (if any) for sending commands or receiving data.
 self.exit_flag = False: This flag is used to control the server's main loop.
 Setting this flag to True will signal the server to shut down gracefully.
 self.lock = threading.Lock(): This creates a threading lock object, which is a synchronization primitive.
 Locks are used to ensure that only one thread can access or modify shared resources at a time, preventing race conditions and ensuring data integrity.

+**How starting tcp server works**

+The run method is the part of the Server class that starts the TCP server and begins listening for incoming connections from clients (or "bots" in the context of a reverse shell).
+Here's a breakdown of what happens in this method:

+Creating a Socket:
+with socket.socket(socket.AF_INET, socket.SOCK_STREAM) as server_socket:: This line creates a new socket using the with statement, ensuring that the socket is automatically closed when it's no longer needed.
+The socket.AF_INET argument specifies that the socket will use IPv4 addressing, and socket.SOCK_STREAM indicates that it's a TCP socket, which provides reliable, connection-oriented communication.
+Binding the Socket:
+server_socket.bind((self.host, self.port)): The bind method associates the socket with a specific network interface and port number.
+In this case, it binds the socket to the host and port attributes of the Server instance, preparing it to listen for incoming connections on that address and port.
+Listening for Connections:
+server_socket.listen(10): This line tells the socket to start listening for incoming connections.
+The argument 10 specifies the maximum number of queued connections (the backlog) before the server starts to refuse new connections.
+This does not limit the total number of concurrent connections, just how many can be waiting for acceptance.
+Starting the Server Message:
+print(f"Server listening on port {self.port}..."): Prints a message to the console indicating that the server is up and running, listening for connections on the specified port.
+Handling Incoming Connections:
+connection_thread = threading.Thread(target=self.wait_for_connections, args=(server_socket,)): This line initializes a new Thread object, setting its target to the self.wait_for_connections method with the server_socket as an argument.
+This method (not shown in the snippet) is presumably designed to continuously accept incoming connections in a loop and add them to the self.clients list.
+connection_thread.start(): Starts the thread, invoking the self.wait_for_connections method in a separate thread of execution.
+This allows the server to continue executing the rest of the run method without blocking while waiting for connections.
+Server Main Loop:
+while not self.exit_flag:: This loop continues to execute as long as self.exit_flag remains False.
+Inside this loop, the server can perform tasks such as managing connected clients or handling server commands.
+if self.clients:: Checks if there are any connected clients in the self.clients list.
+self.select_client(): A method (not shown in the snippet) presumably allowing the server operator to select one of the connected clients for interaction.
+This could involve sending commands to the client or receiving data.
+self.handle_client(): Another method (not shown) that likely handles the interaction with the selected client.
+This could involve reading commands from the server operator, sending them to the client, and displaying the client's response.
+This structure sets up the server to listen for and manage multiple client connections in a non-blocking manner, using threads to handle connection acceptance and client management concurrently.